-10 Top-Rated Day Trips from Toronto
+12 Top-Rated Day Trips from Toronto

 Toronto is well situated in southern Ontario, with culture, nature, and small-town charm just a short drive from the city.
 In less than three hours, road trippers can find themselves shopping in quaint towns, exploring lakes and wilderness areas, enjoying an adrenaline adventure at an amusement park, taking in a performance at the country's most well-known theater festival, or soaking in the magic of Niagara Falls.

-1 Niagara Falls
+1. Niagara Falls

 Today, there are many ways to see the roaring falls, from boat trips to the base of the falls to feel the mist on your face, to wandering tunnels behind the falls for a glimpse of the backside of this curtain of water.
 One of the most popular options is a trip up the Skylon Tower for a bird's-eye view over the falls and the entire area.

 One of the most popular tours is the Niagara Falls Small-Group Tour from Toronto.
 This is a full-day trip with pickup and drop-off at Toronto hotels, and includes transportation, a Hornblower cruise to the base of the falls, optional lunch, free time to explore the town and falls, and a stop at Niagara-on-the-Lake on the return drive.

 For visitors driving themselves, pay parking is available at the falls, near the water's edge.
 The town, the falls, and many of the various attractions are all within walking distance of the car parking area.